Philosophy Curriculum

 society

-Society is a group of individuals in a culture.
-Historically, the common bond in such a culture, aside from possible ethnic, religious, and customary similarities, has been the form of governmental rule.
+Society is a large group of individuals in a culture.
+In the history of civilizations, the common bond, aside from various ethnic, religious, and customary similarities, has been the form of governmental rule.
 Governments have an uncanny ability to institute uniformity of beliefs, at least on the societal level.
-They usually do this through enacting laws (instruments of force) and by providing widespread education for children.
+They usually do this through enacting laws, i.e., instruments of force, and by providing widespread schooling (not to be confused with education) for children.

-For children in the USA, lip service is still given to the rights of the individual and the virtues of independence.
-But the importance of the group and self-sacrifice to the group and State are nonetheless instilled.
-Since government runs the school systems in virtually all countries, the dominant ideas taught relate to duty, conformity, being a good, taxpaying citizen, and the like.
+For children in the USA, lip service is still given to the rights of the individual and the virtues of freedom and independence.
+But what’s really instilled is the importance of the group and self-sacrifice to the group and, especially, the State.
+Since the coercive monopoly known as government runs the schools in virtually all countries, the dominant ideas taught relate to duty, conformity, being a good student and, then, taxpaying citizen, and so on.
+Teaching a non-sacrificial ethics based on everyone’s consent is not on the system’s agenda.

-A respectable society, in contrast, is one that upholds the inalienable right of each individual to live his or her life without conflict with others.
-It implements no tools of force to gain compliance with certain views.
-It seeks restorative justice when appropriate (i.e., when someone’s rights are violated).
-Such a society of thoughtful and genuinely confident that people share the common bond of the values of liberty, reason, and peace.
+A respectable society, in contrast, is one that upholds the inalienable right of each individual to live his or her life without conflict with others, but rather for mutual benefit with them.
+It implements no tools of coercion to gain compliance with certain views (under duress).
+It seeks restorative justice when appropriate (i.e., when someone’s rights and peace in the community have been violated).
+Such a society consists of thoughtful, considerate, respectful, and confident people who share the values of reason, liberty, and peaceful coexistence.

 values